DeaaTH65/Django_REST/steps/module_6.md

 We will build an e-commerce app with an item and order endpoint.
 Users will be able to retrieve items in the database, place and order and retrieve order information.

 We need models, routers, serializers and view-sets/api-view!
-Let's not waist any time...
+Let's not waste any time...

 1) Model - Go ahead and open /ecommerce/models.py and paste in the following code.
 ```